mistsys/proto-siem/README.md

 ### Configuring DynamoDB table for GeoIP and Threat Feed data

-[Create a DynamoDB table] (https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html)  and name the table "centralized-logging-table".
-The schema requires "IPaddress" as the primary key.
+[Create a DynamoDB table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html)  and name the table "centralized-logging-table".
+The schema required is "IPaddress", type String as the primary key.

+### Configuring ElastiSearch Domain

+Create an ElasticSearch domain with Instance type and Instance number of your choice.
+It is best to have 3 instances or type m4.large.elasticsearch.

 ### Configuring Lambda Functions

-1. Ingestor functions [FunctionToIngestSSHLogs.py](https://github.com/mistsys/mist-centralized-logging/blob/master/FunctionToIngestSSHLogs.py), [FunctionToIngestVPCFlowLogs.py](https://github.com/mistsys/mist-centralized-logging/blob/master/FunctionToIngestVPCFlowLogs.py) are source specific lambda functions that consume logs from CloudWatch Log Groups and augment information further.
+1. Ingestor functions [SIEMFunctionToIngestSSHLogs.py](https://github.com/mistsys/mist-centralized-logging/blob/master/lambda-functions/SIEMFunctionToIngestSSHLogs.py), [SIEMFunctionToIngestVPCFlowLogs.py](https://github.com/mistsys/mist-centralized-logging/blob/master/lambda-functions/SIEMFunctionToIngestVPCFlowLogs.py) are source specific lambda functions that consume logs from CloudWatch Log Groups and augment information further.
 This is similar to normalization of logs and modification of logs further to be sent to ELK stack.

-2. [FunctionToFetchGeoIPData.py](https://github.com/mistsys/mist-centralized-logging/blob/master/FunctionToFetchGeoIPData.py) is the IP lookup function that is called with an IP address as an argument from the above two lambda functions.
+2. [SIEMFunctionToFetchGeoIPData.py](https://github.com/mistsys/mist-centralized-logging/blob/master/lambda-functions/SIEMFunctionToFetchGeoIPData.py) is the IP lookup function that is called with an IP address as an argument from the above two lambda functions.
 This function also maintains the DynamoDB database that lists GeoIP information, ThreatFeed information for each IP as well as information if IP belongs to AWS.

-3. [FunctionToUpdateThreatFeed.py](https://github.com/mistsys/mist-centralized-logging/blob/master/FunctionToUpdateThreatFeed.py) maintains Threat Feed data on the DynamoDB table and can be configured to run after evaluation.
+3. [SIEMFunctionToUpdateThreatFeed.py](https://github.com/mistsys/mist-centralized-logging/blob/master/lambda-functions/SIEMFunctionToUpdateThreatFeed.py) maintains Threat Feed data on the DynamoDB table and can be configured to run after evaluation.
 This can be a scheduled update that scans through all the IPs on the table and updates IP's on active threat feed.

-4. [FunctionForESDataRetention.py](https://github.com/mistsys/mist-centralized-logging/blob/master/FunctionForESDataRetention.py) Although there have been many approaches that are suggested for LogData retention, this solution explicitly makes use of a scheduled lambda function that looks for indexes on the ELK stack older than a predefined policy and deletes them.
+4. [SIEMFunctionForESDataRetention.py](https://github.com/mistsys/mist-centralized-logging/blob/master/lambda-functions/SIEMFunctionForESDataRetention.py) Although there have been many approaches that are suggested for LogData retention, this solution explicitly makes use of a scheduled lambda function that looks for indexes on the ELK stack older than a predefined policy and deletes them.
 A better approach would be to ship old logs to an S3 bucket or AWS glacier.

 5. Since we are working with three variety of log types, the design requires different Elastic Search indexes to be maintained for these types.
 Having different indexes helps with searching, query and maintaining logs as required by custom policies.
 The function autocreated when shipping logs to ElasticSearch requires a minor update to process logs and is provided.
 This function looks for a "notification" keyword in the logs and modifies the index of the document that is send to ElasticSearch.

 ```

+    function transform(payload) {
+    if (payload.messageType === 'CONTROL_MESSAGE') {
+        return null;
+    }

+    var bulkRequestBody = '';

+    payload.logEvents.forEach(function(logEvent) {
+        var timestamp = new Date(1 * logEvent.timestamp);

+        // index name format: cwl-YYYY.MM.DD
+        var indexName = [
+            'cwl-'+fetchType(logEvent.message)+timestamp.getUTCFullYear(),              // year
+            ('0' + (timestamp.getUTCMonth() + 1)).slice(-2),  // month
+            ('0' + timestamp.getUTCDate()).slice(-2)          // day
+        ].join('.');

+        var source = buildSource(logEvent.message, logEvent.extractedFields);
+        source['@id'] = logEvent.id;
+        source['@timestamp'] = new Date(1 * logEvent.timestamp).toISOString();
+        source['@message'] = logEvent.message;
+        source['@owner'] = payload.owner;
+        source['@log_group'] = payload.logGroup;
+        source['@log_stream'] = payload.logStream;

+        var action = { "index": {} };
+        action.index._index = indexName;
+        action.index._type = payload.logGroup;
+        action.index._id = logEvent.id;

+        bulkRequestBody += [
+            JSON.stringify(action),
+            JSON.stringify(source),
+        ].join('\n') + '\n';
+    });
+    return bulkRequestBody;
+    }

     function fetchType(message) {
     var log_type;
     var jsonSubString;